benbyford/ai-ethics-framework/README.md

 ### Technology Ethics

 Much of the framing of this document is around the use of AI technologies, however as you're see in the [issues](Issues.md) section, much of the thinking found here can be used for technology projects generally.
 Building digital services will have many of the same issues here whether using AI technology or not.
-I've hightlighted what I consider AI specific issues within the docs.
+I've highlighted what I consider AI specific issues within the docs.

 ### Issues formatting